Coordinate Reference System Normalization

 In production spatial AI pipelines, raw geospatial inputs rarely arrive in a unified coordinate reference system.
 Datasets sourced from municipal GIS…

 In production spatial AI pipelines, raw geospatial inputs rarely arrive in a unified coordinate reference system.
 Datasets sourced from municipal GIS portals, IoT telemetry streams, and legacy CAD exports frequently mix EPSG codes, local state plane projections, and undefined datums.
-Without rigorous Coordinate Reference System Normalization, downstream tokenization and embedding layers introduce geometric drift, hallucinated distances, and context window fragmentation.
+Without rigorous normalization, downstream tokenization and embedding layers introduce geometric drift, hallucinated distances, and context window fragmentation.
 This article details deterministic normalization workflows for AI/ML engineers, spatial data scientists, and platform teams building reliable geospatial intelligence systems.

 Step 1: CRS Detection and Schema Validation